Emrik-North/JotunnBackpacks/README.md

 ![#JötunnBackpacks](https://live.staticflickr.com/65535/51349781473_97b6d4ae9d_h.jpg)

-This mod introduces two backpack models (thanks to CinnaBunn!) to the game.
+This mod introduces two backpack models (thanks to Cinnabunn!) to the game.
 You can open them with a hotkey (_i_ by default) and store items in them.
 It's an expansion on Aedenthorn's [BackpackRedux](https://www.nexusmods.com/valheim/mods/1333) mod, and it relies heavily on their precursor work.

 ### Features
 * Each backpack has its own separate inventory, and their inventories are preserved even when you toss your backpack to a friend.